- The anthropological approach

 The Royal College of General Practitioners has highlighted the need for doctors to address patient problems in physical, psychological and social terms.
 The most contemporary thinking about the consultation assumes it must be analysed with respect to these three features.

-- Social factors may influence behaviour in consultation:
+- Social factors may influence behaviour in the consultation:

 - different beliefs and norms of behaviour